ruyyi0323/ruyyi0323/README.md

 ### Fun facts 😄 ...
+- I like to **drive around** as trip, this is the way I like the most when speaking to explore the world.
+- I like to look for a best place to **film plane and train**, architectures, not using the professional cameras, just a simple iPhone.
+- I played **WOW** for nearly 6 years, now I am playing as a paladin, for Azeroth!

 <!--
 **ruyyi0323/ruyyi0323** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.